chuangmaster/InstagramBroadcastCollector/README.md

 If login result is ChallengeRequired, you will be ask choose a way to get verification code.
 You will login after input your verification from your source that you chose.<br>

 # Version
+2020030501
+* [Update] Hidie password when user are tying.
+2020030502
+* [Update] Make application to check target page live status 5 times in 25 seconds.

 # Thanks